ppy/osu-wiki/wiki/Contests/VMC/2/en.md

 | Judging | 2024-03-08 to 2024-03-29 |
 | Results livestream | 2024-03-31 @ 18:00 UTC (tentative) |

 The results are streamed live on the [*Vocaloid Appreciation Team* Twitch account](https://www.twitch.tv/vocaloidappreciationteam) with commentary.
-Details regarding the stream were provided in the newspost and on the Discord channel.
+Further details regarding the stream will be provided in this article, the news post, and in the Discord server.

 \**Screening only occured in modes with a large number of entries.*